 It would be great if someone could give you a number and, if you qualify, all of these concerns would go away.
 This is not reality.
 The question of size plagues a lot of men and is a source of anxiety.

-Before we address the age-old question of “if size matters,” ask yourself the following:
+Before we address the age-old question about “does penis size matter?”, ask yourself the following

 - Who is asking?